Or infinity pools in heaven.

 Or “Place of the Dead”

-With its pale green and rose pink hues the church a wonder, From stolen blocks from the ancient site.
-The temples with their unique design weather the rape of their old buildings with dignity and power in their striking carvings.
+With its pale green and rose pink hues the church a wonder built from stolen blocks from the ancient site.
+The temples with their unique design weather the rape of their old buildings with dignity and power in their striking remaining carvings.

-Tuktuk back to town where I arrived at the bus station to the amazements of my Germans and another couple who seemed to recognise me (famous!)
-I smirked and said I’d made it there and breezily crossed the road to buy a ham toastier and a beer joking in Spanish to the guy there.
+Tuktuk back to town where I arrived at the bus station to the amazement of my Germans and another couple who seemed to recognise me (famous!)
+I smirked and said I’d made it there and breezily crossed the road to buy a ham toastie and a beer joking in Spanish to the guy there.
 I, of course, was showing off.

 Here we see on the other side of the church the old remains of one section of the ancient complex.

-We made it back on the most crowded bus I’ve ever been on with some school kids hanging off the back to add to the merriment and laughter and cries of “no more,it’s full it’s full!
-And complaints that people could no longer breathe.
+We made it back on the most crowded bus I’ve ever been on.
+At one stop the bus driver said no to a couple of school kids who just ran to the back of the bus and clung on to whatever they could standing on the bumpers laughing and swearing.
+This added to the merriment and laughter and cries of “no more, no more, it’s full it’s full!” every time it stopped and people still tried to cram in.
+There were complaints that people could no longer breathe.
 We all thought it was a great joke.
 When I say all, I mean the people with seats.

 The different route back meant we had to walk through the red light district to end a perfect day!
 (See above)